An International Handbook of Good Practices for Building Resilience Against Violent Religious Radicalisation Explore More

 What can Europe learn from other parts of the world about governing religious diversity?
-The GREASE project is finding out.
-Our consortium brings together researchers and eminent scholars from Europe, South & Southeast Asia, Asia Pacific and the MENA region.
-Together we are investigating how religious diversity is governed in 23 countries.
-Comparing norms, laws and practices, we hope to ascertain what is useful (or not useful) in preventing religious radicalisation.
-Our research also sheds light on different societal approaches to accommodating religious minorities and migrants.
+The GREASE project has been finding out.
+Our consortium brought together researchers and eminent scholars from Europe, South & Southeast Asia, Asia Pacific and the MENA region.
+Together we spent four years investigating how religious diversity is governed in over two dozen countries.
+Comparing norms, laws and practices, we tried to ascertain what is useful (or not useful) in preventing religious radicalisation.
+Our research also shed light on different societal approaches to accommodating religious minorities and migrants.

-GREASE aims to deepen our understanding of religious diversity governance, emphasising insights for countering radicalisation.
+GREASE succeeded in deepening our understanding of religious diversity governance, emphasizing insights for countering violent radicalisation.

-A handbook on preventing religious radicalisation, 23 country reports, policy briefs, journal articles, blog posts, newsletters – GREASE offers a steady stream of observation and analysis.
+A handbook on preventing religious radicalisation, dozens of country reports, policy briefs, journal articles, blog posts, newsletters – GREASE produced a steady stream of observation and analysis.

 How do different countries deal with religious diversity?
-How can we help one another counter radicalisation while upholding fundamental rights?
-GREASE is exploring these questions in five corners of the world, enriching our comparative knowledge base and offering insights for policymaking.
+How can we help one another counter violent radicalisation while upholding fundamental rights?
+GREASE explored these questions in six corners of the world, enriching our comparative knowledge base and offering insights for policymaking.

 The Read Me section of our website shines a light on GREASE’s central research themes: religious diversity governance, secularism, radicalism, and state-religion relations.